MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-owa-policy-tips.md

 - [U.S. individual taxpayer identification number (ITIN)](sit-defn-us-individual-taxpayer-identification-number.md)
 - [U.S. social security number (SSN)](sit-defn-us-social-security-number.md)

-## Exact data match sensitive information types support policy tips in Outlook on the Web
+## Exact data match sensitive information types support for policy tips in Outlook on the Web

 Yes.

-> [!NOTE]
-> All exact data match sensitive information types are custom created.
+All exact data match sensitive information types are custom created.
 For more details, see [Learn about exact data match based sensitive information types](sit-learn-about-exact-data-match-based-sits.md).

+## Custom sensitive information types support for policy tips in Outlook on the Web

+Yes.

+Custom sensitive information types that use REGEX, functions, keyword lists and keyword dictionaries support policy tips in Outlook on the Web.
+For more details, see [Create custom sensitive information types in the compliance portal](create-a-custom-sensitive-information-type.md) and [Create a custom sensitive information type using PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md).

 <!--## Sensitivity labels that support policy tips in Outlook on the Web
 to be added later